Relevant disability-related laws in employment

 - Employees with disabilities would initiate a request for reasonable accommodation with the designated ADA Coordinator at their agency.

-- The ADA Coordinator should provide the employee with a standardized form to be completed both by the employee and medical provider.
+- The ADA Coordinator should provide the employee with a standardized form to be completed both by the employee and medical provider (see Reasonable Accommodation Website).
 This will substantiate the request and explain the connection between disability-related limitations and the specific request that has been made.

 MOD provides information for state employers on the ADA Compliance for Executive Branch Agencies page and this is where a list of the ADA Coordinators for each state agency is provided.
 MOD offers technical guidance to state employers and employees who are participating in the reasonable accommodation process or contemplating doing so.